NatalieMK/ACNHData/README.md

 # ACNHData
-A collection of JSON data for Animal Crossing: New Horizons, for use in iOS app.
+A collection of data for Animal Crossing: New Horizons, for use in iOS app.